Alzheimer's: How to help a caregiver

 Alzheimer's care is a round-the-clock job.
 When you offer to help an Alzheimer's caregiver, be specific — and gently persistent.By Mayo Clinic Staff

-Alzheimer's caregivers need all the support they can get.
-If you know someone who's caring for a loved one who has Alzheimer's disease, here's how to help.
+Caregivers of people who have Alzheimer's disease and other dementias need all the support they can get.
+If you know someone who's caring for a person with Alzheimer's disease, here's how to help.

-General offers of help can be hard for a caregiver to accept because they aren't specific.
+General offers of help can be hard for a caregiver to accept.
 If you want to support a friend who is caring for a loved one, make a concrete offer.
 For example:

 - "I'm going to the grocery store.
 What can I pick up for you?"